 In the Chibougamau area, our strategy adjusted DMO and PSTM to find an offset range that better serves the concept of regularity.
 We performed detailed velocity analysis to design a velocity model producing the highest illumination.
-The DMO and PSTM images with an offset range of 0-3 km provided the most convincing images for both profiles when considering only reflection coherency (Figs. 5a-b and 6a-b).
-Artifacts in the form of subhorizontal features appear in DMO sections where the longer offsets (0-6 km, and 0-9 km) are used to create the images (Figs. 5c, 5e, 6c, and 6e).
-Such artifacts disguise the DMO images of the surveys, especially in the upper crust in depths less than 6 km, and indicate a destructive contribution of CMPs in the DMO process as previously recognized in other surveys acquired in crystalline rock environments (Cheraghi et al., 2012).
-PSTM images of the both profiles (Figs. 5b, 5d, and 5f and 6b, 6d, and 6f) had less capability to image steeply-dipping reflection at depths less than 6 km.
+The DMO and PSTM images with an offset range of 0-3 km provided the most convincing images for both profiles when considering only reflection coherency (Figs. 5a, b and 6a, b).
+Artifacts in the form of subhorizontal features appear in DMO sections where the longer offsets (0-6, and 0-9 km) are used to create the images (Figs. 5c, e, 6c, e).
+Such artifacts disguise the DMO images of the surveys, especially in the upper crust at depths less than 6 km, and indicate a destructive contribution of CMPs in the DMO process as previously recognized in other surveys acquired in crystalline rock environments (Cheraghi et al., 2012).
+PSTM images of the both profiles (Figs. 5b, d, f and 6b, d, f) had less capability to image steeply dipping reflection at depths less than 6 km.
 This could relate to either a lack of a detailed velocity model or an inadequate contribution of CMPs, especially for longer offsets.
-PSTM images of longer offsets do show an adequate capability of preserving deeper reflections, for example, reflection chn6 in Fig. 5d and 5f (c.f., Fig. 5c and 5e, respectively) and reflections chs5 and chs6 in Fig. 6d and 6f (c.f., Fig. 6c and 6e, respectively).
+PSTM images of longer offsets do show an adequate capability of preserving deeper reflections, for example, reflection chn6 in Fig. 5d and f (cf. Fig. 5c and e, respectively) and reflections chs5 and chs6 in Fig. 6d and f (cf. Fig. 6c and e, respectively).

-6.2 Seismic interpretation in Chibougamau area
+6.2 Seismic interpretation in the Chibougamau area

 Both surveys imaged several packages of reflections from the near-surface down to 12 km (upper crust, Figs. 5 and 6).
-As noted before, DMO stacked migrated sections and PSTM images with an offset range of 0-3 km presented more coherent reflections, thus our interpretation used the images shown in Figs. 5a-b and 6a-b, respectively.
+As noted before, DMO stacked migrated sections and PSTM images with an offset range of 0-3 km presented more coherent reflections; thus our interpretation used the images shown in Figs. 5a and b and 6a and b.
 The geometrical attributes of the reflections are shown in Table 3.
 The geological map (Fig. 1) shows several fault zones in the Chibougamau area intersected by each profile.
 Both profiles show reasonable correlations of seismic reflections to the surface geology at depths less than 6 km.
 Some imaged reflectors may match known faults.
-Here, the aim is to get geometrical attributes on the planar structures being imaged and to discuss possible relationships to mapped faults (Fig. 1) without further investigation of the kinematic, alteration, age and mineralogy which are not within the scope of this study.
-This helped us to map the major fault zones and interpret the seismic sections.
-The CDMO analysis also served as a tool to investigate out-of-plane apparent dip of the reflection packages.
-The interpretation of each seismic profile follows.
+Here, the aim is to get geometrical attributes on the planar structures being imaged and to discuss possi-